-Several organizations publish daily email devotions.
-Mark Roberts of Fuller Seminary’s Max De Pree Center for Leadership offers a popular one designed for leaders; he sends to subscribers a Life for Leaders email each day with a Bible passage, brief reflection, and prayer.
+Daily Email Devotions: Several organizations publish daily email devotions.
+Mark Roberts of Fuller Seminary’s Max De Pree Center for Leadership offers a popular one designed for leaders; he sends subscribers a Life for Leaders email each day with a Bible passage, brief reflection, and prayer.
 He provides the message himself on weekdays and has a team of volunteers who take turns writing for the weekends.
-Roberts’ email devotions have a very broad reach and can be utilized by churches.
+His email devotions have a very broad reach and can be utilized by churches.

 Theological and spiritual grounding is vital for leaders of faith and work programs, but so is significant work experience outside of church and charity environments.
 The ideal leader of such a program would combine both.
-If that is not possible, then a church could pair a leader with significant outside experience with a pastor who is interested in bridging the different perspectives.
+If a leader with both qualifications is not available, then the church could pair a leader with significant outside experience with a pastor who is interested in bridging the different perspectives.
 A church could also set up a council to manage this process and facilitate the conversation.

 The church should also identify one or more contact people who are available to discuss work-related issues and receive feedback from members of the congregation.
 This person or persons should be clearly identified, perhaps in the weekly bulletin and on the church website.
 This signals the church’s interest and provides an easy contact point for conversations and expressions of interest, and should foster more frequent informal discussions.
 The contact person does not have to be a pastor or staff person; moreover, a layperson with considerable non-church work experience might be in a good position to discuss work-related issues that emerge in business settings.